Differential operators admitting various rates of spectral projection growth: Additional remarks

 Therefore so long as $r \in C^{2}(\R)$ is a real-valued function, we can define the operator $T+B(p+ir)$ via \eqref{e4Complex1} and \eqref{e4Complex2} and note that its spectral properties are determined entirely by the real part $p$.

 We also note that the assumption that $p$ is odd in most of Sections \ref{sec.ho} and \ref{s3Monomial} was not essential.
-Without it, one cannot use symmetries to produce a formula like \eqref{e3Integral}, which integrates only on $[0, \infty)$, and without a dominant contribution from $e^{\pm p(x)}$ near the endpoints of $[-\lambda_k^{1/\beta}, \lambda_k^{1/\beta}]$, we can no longer neglect the contribution coming from the interior of that interval.
-Nonetheless, it is not a fundamental obstruction to integrate over all of $\R$ to find $\|f_k\|$ and $\|g_k\|$ separately.
+Without it, $\|f_k\|\neq\|g_k\|$, but one can still find $\|f_k\|$ and $\|g_k\|$ separately and compute the spectral projection norms via \eqref{Pk.fk.gk}.